jackdoe/programming-for-kids/week-013.md

 print(r)
 ```

-This is cheating though, because python uses its own memory to store the result from x and y.
+This is cheating though, because python uses its own memory to store the result from x and y, lets fix that:

 ```
 def add(a_address,b_address,r_address):